NamkhaEncyclopedia/namkha-calculator/README.md

 A derived timezone matches its location by construction, so neither check runs for one.

+`Location` checks its coordinates at construction: latitude must lie in [-90, 90] and longitude in [-180, 180].

 `Subject` validates its input at construction and raises instead of computing from inconsistent data:

 - `birth_datetime` must be naive – `TypeError` otherwise (the timezone belongs in `resolved_timezone`).